top of page

 Why is massage so expensive?
 I only have $500 of insurance, I can only come x number of times this year.

 Massage therapy is not expensive.
 It's an investment in one's health, and nothing is more valuable than that.
-Your company provided insurance is almost never adequate to provide suitable coverage for most patients to achieve wellness.
-Without realizing, many jobs are very repetitive, so even without an injury, you job could still be causing you pain.
-Many companies do not understand the benefits of massage to employees overall wellbeing, stress levels, and decreases in repetitive strain, and therefore they do not ensure enough coverage.
-Also, because massage therapy is health care, keep your receipts and they may help as medical expenses for tax purposes.
+Your company provided insurance is not usually adequate to provide suitable coverage for most patients to achieve wellness.
+Without realizing, many jobs are very repetitive, so even without a specific injury, you job could still be causing you pain.
+For example, many office worker actually have forearm tension, but don't report wrist pain, so working forearms would be preventative.

 bottom of page